-And now what?
-What is IF the chocolate really breaks?
+So, what can you do if the chocolate splits?
 Do you need to throw everything away and start new?
-Generally, no.
+Generally, no. Here are my troubleshooting tips:

-If this all didn't help, heat up heavy cream and stir it into the ganache little by little.
+- If this didn't help either, heat 1-3 tbsp (15-45ml) heavy cream until hot and stir it into the ganache little by little.
 Normally, this should help.

 If you did everything right (or fixed it) the ganache will look like in the picture below.